 The Vegetarian Diet

-The vegetarian diet is a high nutrient diet that includes fruits, vegetables, grains, legumes, nuts, and seeds but does not include meat, poultry, fish, eggs, or dairy products.
+The vegetarian diet is rich in nutrients and consists of fruits, vegetables, grains, legumes, nuts, and seeds, but does not include meat, poultry, fish, eggs, or dairy products.
 Vegetarian diets have been shown to improve heart health, reduce the risk of some types of cancer, and help with weight loss.

 The Paleo Diet